buildingSMART-Portugal/EIR/EIR-EN.md

         </tr>
         <tr>
             <td>EIR04</td>
             <td>Modelling of Architecture, Structural Design, Water Supply Networks, Wastewater and Rainwater Drainage Networks, HVAC, gas, fire, electrical*, telecommunications* and other disciplines required for the design in question, with the appropriate geo-referencing.
-Provision of a federation of models by the Lead Appointed Party.<br><sm>* the models in question will be represented in simplified form according to the level of information need.</sm></td>
+Provision of a federation of models by the lead appointed party.<br><sm>* the models in question will be represented in simplified form according to the level of information need.</sm></td>
         </tr>
         <tr>
             <td>EIR05</td>
             <td>Model coordination resulting from the combined analysis of architecture and disciplines.
-Support coordination in the collision matrix for which the Lead Appointed Party is responsible.</td>
+Support coordination in the collision matrix for which the lead appointed party is responsible.</td>
         </tr>
         <tr>
             <td>EIR06</td>
             <td>Monitoring and validation of the BIM coordination process.
-Evidence of this process should be provided by the Lead Appointed Party's information manager.
+Evidence of this process should be provided by the lead appointed party's information manager.
 This evidence should demonstrate that the project is being developed in accordance with regulations and with the agreement of the Appointing Party, and that existing conflicts in the models are resolved.</td>
         </tr>
         <tr>
             <td>EIR07</td>